Skip to Main Content

 Need some help getting started with your year-end giving emails?
 We created seven templates you can use, including a three-part email series that includes each of the essential emails mentioned above.

-You can—and should—customize your appeals to fit your own year-end giving email strategy.
-You know your audience best, so make sure you’re creating a year-end fundraising email campaign that will resonate with them.
+You can—and should—customize your appeals to fit your year-end giving email strategy.
+You know your audience best, so create a year-end fundraising email campaign that will resonate with them.

 Join the discussion in our Slack channel on connected fundraising